Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "*Fix the station.*" Lewis said.

 Even Kirk rounded on him.
-"Lewis… you are right, but how did you **know?"** he demanded.
+"Lewis... you are right, but how did you **know?"** he demanded.

 Lewis rubbed his chin with his thumb, then aimed that same thumb at part of the wall. "*Hull breach.
 Recently patched and welded.
 We've passed six or seven now and you've inspected every one.
 Plus, what else are you gonna tell a busted-ass station to do with itself?
 Crochet some nice doilies and bake an apple pie?*"

 "*What are 'doilies' and 'apple pie', please?*" Vedreg asked.

-"*Doilies are, like… Little fancy decorative cloth things, and apple pie is… you take the fruit of an apple tree and a bunch of sugar and… Dude, it's not important."*
+"*Doilies are, like...
+Little fancy decorative cloth things, and apple pie is... you take the fruit of an apple tree and a bunch of sugar and...
+Dude, it's not important."*

 "*I'd still like to know.*" Vedreg pleaded.